RoelofSetsFire/data-processing-1/30 Homework/100 D3 Line/10 Homework.md

 Make sure that you put your data in JSON format correctly.
 Optionally, you can use multiple data files.
-If you want to load several data files that all need to be available before your program can run into [queue.js].
-[This example] uses queue to load two json files.
+If you want to load several data files that all need to be available before your program can run look into [queue.js].
+This D3 example uses queue to load two json files: [D3: Queue.js].

 As usual, create a new HTML file that loads the D3 script (make sure that you have this file saved locally).
 Create separte JavaScript file for your program.